History of the Toronto Transit Commission: Subway boom: 19541980

 The University line opened nine years later, continuing from Union, back north under University Avenue, to St. George station.
-It was intentionally designed to serve much the same area as the Yonge line, in order to increase capacity in anticipation of the planned east-west line.
-Three years after the University line opened, the original Bloor–Danforth line was built, going under Bloor Street and Danforth Ave. from Keele in the west, to Woodbine in the east.
-Within two years, the Bloor–Danforth line had been extended in both directions, to Islington in the west and Warden in the east.
+It was intentionally designed to serve much the same area as the Yonge line to increase capacity in anticipation of the planned east–west line.
+Three years after the University line opened, the original Bloor–Danforth line was built, going under about Bloor Street and Danforth Avenue. from in the west, to in the east.
+Within two years, the Bloor–Danforth line had been extended in both directions, to in the west and in the east.
+The original subway line was given the retronym Yonge–University line.

-Plans were made for a streetcar subway along Queen Street, which were upgraded to a full subway in 1964, from the Humber loop to Greenwood, curving north to connect to the Bloor–Danforth Subway.
+Plans were made for a streetcar subway along Queen Street, which were upgraded to a full subway in 1964, from the Humber loop to Greenwood, curving north to connect to the Bloor–Danforth subway.
 All that ever materialized of this line was an incomplete east-west station structure under Queen station at Yonge, which remains in existence today.
 The Queen Subway plan was cancelled in 1974 in favour of new lines in the suburbs.

 In the 1970s, Toronto adopted a streetcar abandonment policy.
 The plan was to have low-volume services be served by buses, and more heavily used routes by subway lines.
-Later in that decade, the rising cost of subway construction and the awareness of the limitations of buses reversed that decision; Toronto is now one of the few North American cities to retain its streetcars through the 20th century, and is now slowly expanding the service.
+Later in that decade, the rising cost of subway construction and the awareness of the limitations of buses reversed that decision; Toronto is now one of the few North American cities to retain its streetcars through the 20th century, and Toronto is now slowly expanding the service.

-Changes to the composition of the Metro Toronto council moved the balance of power towards the suburban areas, and soon afterwards in 1973, the Yonge subway line was extended north to York Mills Road, and the next year it was as far north as Finch Avenue.
-Five years later, the Spadina line opened, going from the north terminus of the University line, to Wilson station.
+Changes to the composition of the Metro Toronto council moved the balance of power towards the suburban areas, and soon afterwards in 1973, the Yonge subway line was extended north to York Mills Road, and the next year it was extended farther north to Finch Avenue.
+Five years later, the Spadina line opened, going from the St. George station north to Wilson station.
 In 1980, the Bloor–Danforth line was extended once again, to the current termini of Kipling station on the west end, and Kennedy station on the east.